 Instructions

-• Preheat the oven to 350 degrees.
-Line an 8x8" baking dish with parchment paper or foil.
+• Preheat the oven to 375 degrees.
+Line an 8×8" baking dish with parchment paper or foil.
 Place the flour, oats, 1/3 cup sugar, cinnamon and salt in a medium bowl and stir well to combine.
+Add the melted butter, stirring until the dry ingredients are moistened.
+When you pinch the crumble together, it should hold together.

-• Press 2/3 of the oat crumble into the bottom of the prepared pan.
+• Press 2/3 of the oat crumble into the bottom of the prepared pan and bake for 8-10 minutes until golden.

-• Bake for about 50 minutes until the center is bubbly, covering with foil after 30 minutes if the crumble is browning too quickly.
+• Bake for 35-45 minutes until the center is bubbly, covering with foil after 30 minutes if the crumble is browning too quickly.
 Cool the blueberry crumble bars completely on a wire rack for a minimum of 3 hours or overnight until set.
 Cut into bars and enjoy!

 Notes